-National Child Health Day - History
+National Child Health Day timeline

-National Child Health Day began
+National Child Health Day FAQs

 How to Observe National Child Health Day

 Invite the kids you know to go out and get some exercise by going for a run.
 Make it fun by timing yourselves and check how long it takes you to run a lap.
 You can even use this as an opportunity to exercise on a regular basis.
 Make it a weekly or monthly activity to promote physical fitness.

 It's not wrong to have guilty pleasures, but too many unhealthy foods can be bad for you.
 Take a good hard look at your diet and see where you can make some improvements.
 Search online and learn about tasty healthy options you can add to your diet.
 Just because it’s healthy doesn’t mean it has to be bland.

 Donate to The Miracle Network Dance Marathon which is a healthy movement that involves college, university, and high school students.
 In the program, students spend a year gaining leadership, teamwork, and nonprofit business experience and raise funds and awareness while having fun dancing.
 When you donate to this charity, 100% of the proceeds stay local to support children.

 The 1939 Child Health Day slogan was, "The health of the child is the power of the nation."